PKC Management Consulting

 Can I receive PF after registering?

-After leaving a company, you cannot immediately request to have your EPF account amount withdrawn.
+After leaving a company, you cannot immediately request that your EPF account amount be withdrawn.
 However, if the applicant chooses to take money out of the PF account before the full five years have passed, you will be responsible for paying tax on the sum.

 Is a transfer of PF necessary?